Overlap in Observational Studies with High-Dimensional Covariates: Strict Overlap and Modeling Assumptions

 \begin{example}[Sparse Propensity Score] Consider a study where the propensity score is sparse in the covariate set $X_{1:p}$, so that for some subset of covariates $X_{1:s} \subset X_{1:p}$ with $s < p$,

 This implies

-and $X_{1:s}$ is a balancing score.
-In this case, strict overlap in the finite-dimensional $X_{1:s}$ implies strict overlap for $X_{1:p}$.

-\citet{Belloni2013} and \citet{Farrell2015} propose a specification similar to this, with an ``approximately sparse'' specification for the propensity score.
+and $e(X_{1:s})$ is a balancing score.
+In this case, strict overlap in the lower-dimensional $X_{1:s}$ implies strict overlap for $X_{1:p}$. \citet{Belloni2013} and \citet{Farrell2015} propose a specification similar to this, with an ``approximately sparse'' specification for the propensity score.
 The approximately sparse specification in these papers is broader than the model defined here, but has similar implications for overlap. \end{example}